phm97/objviewer/README.md

 - GNU make
 - GTK+ 2
 - GtkGLExt
-Then, just type 'make'.
-If it doesn't work, edit the makefile

 **Notes:**
 Maybe I will port this little app to GTK+ 3 and OpenGL 3.3 in the future, but nothing is planed for the moment.